 For purposes of the OTP tax, distributor means:

 - Any person engaged in the business of selling tobacco products in the Commonwealth who brings or causes to be brought in to the Commonwealth from outside the Commonwealth any tobacco products for sale in the Commonwealth.

 - Any person, who makes, manufacturers, fabricates, or stores tobacco products in the Commonwealth for sale in the Commonwealth.

 - Any person engaged in the business of selling tobacco products outside the Commonwealth who ships or transports tobacco products to any person in the business of selling tobacco products in the Commonwealth.

 - Any retail dealer in Virginia in possession of untaxed tobacco products.

-Effective July 1, 2016, taxpayers must file and make payments electronically using the TT-8 eForm available on the Department's website.
+Effective July 1, 2016, you must file and make payments electronically using the TT-8 eForm.

 If you are unable to file and pay electronically, you must request a temporary waiver by submitting a waiver request form.
 Taxpayers who are granted electronic filing waivers should use the Form TT-8 to file and make a payment.

 Mail completed return and payment to the following address: